deepumi/Data.Net/README.md

   Assert.IsTrue(dataParameter.Value<int>("@ReturnVal") > 0);

 ```
-Execute a command with Db transaction.
+Execute a command with DB transaction.
 ----------------------------------
 ```csharp
 using (var db = new Database())